jayantpatel06/StudySpace/App/Readme.md

 ---

 <p align="center">
-  Made with ❤️ for students everywhere
+  Made with ❤️ for students everywhere by our team.
 </p>